Energy conservation: User-oriented energy conservation

-User Habits
+User habits

 User habits significantly impact energy demand; thus, providing recommendations for improving user habits contributes to energy conservation.
-Micro-moments are essential in realizing energy consumption patterns and are identified utilizing a variety of sensing units positioned in prominent areas across the home.
+Micro-moments are essential in realizing energy consumption patterns and are identified using a variety of sensing units positioned in prominent areas across the home.
 The micro-moment is an event that changes the state of the appliance from inactive to active and helps in building users' energy consumption profiles according to their activities.
 Energy conservation can be achieved through user habits by following energy-saving recommendations at micro-moments.
 Unnecessary energy usage can be decreased by selecting a suitable schedule for appliance operation.
 Creating an effective scheduling system requires an understanding of user habits regarding appliances.

 Off-peak scheduling

 Many techniques for energy conservation comprise off-peak scheduling, which means operating an appliance in a low-price energy hour.
 This schedule can be achieved after user habits regarding appliance use are understood.
 Most energy providers divide the energy tariff into high and low-price hours; therefore, scheduling an appliance to work an off-peak hour will significantly reduce electricity bills.